Ramprasad-Group/psmiles/README.md

 # PSMILES - Fun with P🙂s strings

-The `PSMILES` Python package contains tools to work with polymer SMILES (PSMILES or P🙂s) strings.
+The `psmiles` Python package contains tools to work with polymer SMILES (PSMILES or P🙂s) strings.
+PSMILES strings are a chemical language to represent polymers.

 ## PSMILES strings